spatie/laravel-backup/docs/monitoring-the-health-of-all-backups/overview.md

 The `MaximumAgeInDays` check will fail if the latest backup is older that the specified amount of days.
 If you don't need this check, just remove it.

-The `MaximumStorageInMegabytes` check will fail if the total size of your backups is greater that the specified amount of megabyts.
+The `MaximumStorageInMegabytes` check will fail if the total size of your backups is greater that the specified amount of megabytes.
 If you don't need this check just remove it.

 The `name` of a monitor should match the value you have specified in the `backup.name`-key of the config file in the application that is being backed up.